annaesvensson/yellow-help/1-en/api-for-developers.md

 ## Tools

-There are two tools for developers that are included in every installation.
+In addition to the API, there are two development tools included in every installation.

 ### Built-in web server